alecngai/Predicting_Canadian_Job_Vacancies/README.md

 Please refer to the dedicated ReadME explaining the data exploration process.

-## Results

-Prior to diving into the machine learning, the data was cleaned and explored to identify what may be the optimal machine learning model to implement.

 ### Machine Learning

 Please refer to the dedicated ReadME explaining the machine learning models used for analyzing and predicting future vacancies.